mertcancoskuner/dyana/README.md

 Dyana provides a set of loaders for different types of files, each loader has a dedicated set of arguments and will be executed in an isolated, offline by default container.

+To see the available loaders and their scriptions, run `dyana loaders`.

 ### automodel

 The default loader for machine learning models.
 It will load any model that is compatible with [AutoModel and AutoTokenizer](https://huggingface.co/transformers/v3.0.2/model_doc/auto.html).